Deuxis/WaylandCore.jl/README.md

-# WaylandClientCore.jl
+# WaylandCore.jl
-Core Wayland client functionality for Julia - connecting, datatypes, the like.
+Core Wayland functionality for Julia - connecting, datatypes, messages the like.